aminrj/aminrj.github.io/_posts/2025-04-05-external-secrets-operator.md

 If you want secrets to stay out of Git, follow along.

-## Why Use External Secrets Operator?
+## Why use External Secrets Operator?

 A few clear goals shaped this setup: